dwivedyaakash/dwivedyaakash/README.md

 <h1 align="center">Hi there, I'm Aakash! 👋</h1>

-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working on Android Development.
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning about AI/ML.
-- 👯 I’m looking to collaborate on Web Development Projects.
+- 👯 I’m looking to collaborate on Web and Mobile apps.
-- 🤔 I’m looking for help with Open-Source Projects.
+- 🤔 I’m looking for help with Open-Source projects.
-- 💬 Ask me about programming and tech-related stuff.
+- 💬 Ask me about programming and tech related stuff.
 - 😄 Pronouns: He/His/Him
-- ⚡ Fun fact: I'm trying to be a minimalist.
+- ⚡ Fun fact: I try to be a minimalist.

 <br />